Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 What are Certificate Transparency logs?+

-Why are some subdomains inactive?+
+Why are some subdomains shown as inactive?+

 Are there subdomains this tool might miss?+